 But it’s not only the complexity of the machines we daily use.
 There are many disadvantages to having a lot of moving parts in everything you do:

-Clothing: You love to dress by the latest fashion trends?
+- Clothing: You love to dress in the latest fashion trends?
 I bet preparing for work looks like a massacre – clothes scattered throughout the whole apartment.

-Business: If you have a website, a podcast, an online store and also a couple of social media channels to update, you’ll spent an enormous amount of time maintaining these channels.
-This will leave you little room for producing new original content and pursuing your main goal – actually making profit.
+- Business: If you have a website, a podcast, an online store, and also a couple of social media channels to update, you’ll spend an enormous amount of time maintaining these channels.
+This will leave you little room for producing new original content and pursuing your main goal – actually making a profit.

 The more things we have to consider, the more time we’ll spend evaluating the options.
 More time wasted means more money lost.